PHOSPHATE SALTS (Tricalcium Phosphate) Overview Information

 Some of these medications used for depression include phenelzine (Nardil), tranylcypromine (Parnate), and others.

-- Medications for diabetes (Antidiabetes drugs) interacts with COUNTRY MALLOW
+- Medications for diabetes (Antidiabetes drugs) interacts with SIDA CORDIFOLIA

 Country mallow might increase blood sugar.
 Diabetes medications are used to lower blood sugar.
 By increasing blood sugar, country mallow might decrease the effectiveness of diabetes medications.
 Monitor your blood sugar closely.
 The dose of your diabetes medication might need to be changed.